 Dolton Park and forest preserves

-Bats crack with the connection of baseballs while balls bounce on tennis and basketball courts at Dolton Park in the village's center.
-“I don’t live in the [community], but when I drive by, I see people out there,” Pride says.
+Bats crack with the connection of baseballs while balls bounce on tennis and basketball courts at Dolton Park in the neighborhood’s center.
+“I don’t live in the neighborhood, but when I drive by, I see people out there,” Pride says.
 Children slide and climb the playset at this park and John W. Needles Park.
 Pickup basketball players compete in the fenced blacktop court at Needles Park.
 Just outside Dolton’s southeast corner, calmness seeps through the Sand Ridge Nature Center forest.
 This part of the Forest Preserves of Cook County encompasses four unpaved walking and biking trails totaling almost four miles long.

 Beaubien Woods is a beautiful nature preserve on the north side of Dolton.